 Q: When describing three people working together, is it a collaboration among, amongst, or between them?

 A: There’s no difference between “among” and “amongst,” beyond their spellings.
 “Among” is preferred in American English and “amongst” is often preferred in British English.
-I wrote a blog entry earlier this year about “among/amongst.”
+We wrote a blog post earlier this year about “among/amongst.”

 You also ask about the use of “between” versus “among.”
 In general, “between” applies to two (“This is between him and me”), and “among” to three or more (“The six members agreed among themselves”).